 Criterion/Score Notes Consistency with the DSC Delta Levee Investment Strategy Funding Priorities Scoring is based on the island/tract's placement on the DSC's Delta Levee Investment Strategy Funding Priority List, shown on the table and map in Appendices 1a and 1b, respectively, within this application.
 These funding priorities will only be applied as a part of the Application Scoring Criteria, as all applications must meet the Eligibility Requirements under Section 3 of this proposal to be considered eligible for funding.
-Additional information regarding the funding priorities is available on the DSC's website: http://deltacouncil.ca.gov/. • 0 to 50 points To receive maximum points the applicant's district must be considered a Very-High priority for funding, based on the DSC's Delta Levee Investment Strategy Funding Priorities. -or- To receive 35 points the applicant's district must be considered a High priority for funding, based on the DSC's Delta Levee Investment Strategy Funding Priorities. -or- The applicant will receive no points if its district is not considered a Very-High or High priority for funding.
-Note: The DSC Delta Plan provides the opportunity for a project located on a lower funding priority district to still be considered for funding, provided there is sufficient justification.
-To be considered for points under this criterion, an applicant with a lower funding priority must provide written justification.
+Additional information regarding the funding priorities is available on the DSC's website: http://deltacouncil.ca.gov/dlis. • 0 to 50 points To receive maximum points the applicant's district must be responsible for an island/tract considered a Very-High priority for funding, based on the DSC's Delta Levee Investment Strategy Funding Priorities. -or- To receive 35 points the applicant's district must be responsible for an island/tract considered a High priority for funding, based on the DSC's Delta Levee Investment Strategy Funding Priorities. -or- The applicant will receive no points if its district is not responsible for an island/tract considered a Very-High or High priority for funding.
+Note: The DSC Delta Plan provides the opportunity for a project not located on a Very-High or High funding priority island/tract to still be considered for funding, provided there is sufficient justification.

 Table 2.
-Scoring Criteria, External Financing (Maximum 50 Points) ---------- --------- ----------- ---------- ----------- ---------- ------------
+Scoring Criteri a, External Financin g (Maximum 50 Points) ---------- ------------------------ ---------------------- -----------------------

 Criterion/Score Notes Partnerships/ Matching Funding Scoring is based on the participation of, and commitment made by outside parties (i.e., this does not include the LMA or DWR), to assist in cost sharing the work.
-These parties may be other State or federal agencies as well as non-governmental organizations. • 0 to 50 points To receive maximum points the applicant must submit with the Full Application a signed commitment letter and/or copy of an executed agreement with the cost share partner documenting a funding commitment of at least 10% or more of the estimated total project cost. -or- To receive 30points the applicant must submit a letter of intent by the outside cost share partner to commit funding of at least 10% or more of the estimated total project cost. -or- To receive 20 points the applicant must submit a written statement of intent to seek external funding from a named third party for at least 10% or more of the estimated total project cost and evidence of the third party's willingness to support the project that is acceptable to DWR. -or- DWR may at its sole discretion award 0-10 points for various levels of third-party funding commitment that fall below the 10% threshold identified above 8 .
+These parties may be other State or federal agencies as well as non-governmental organizations. • 0 to 50 points To receive maximum points the applicant must submit with the Full Application a signed commitment letter and/or copy of an executed agreement with the cost share partner documenting a funding commitment of at least 10% or more of the estimated total project cost. -or- To receive 30points the applicant must submit a letter of intent by the outside cost share partner to commit funding of at least 10% or more of the estimated total project cost. -or- To receive 20 points the applicant must submit a written statement of intent to seek external funding from a named third party for at least 10% or more of the estimated total project cost and evidence of the third party's willingness to support the project that is acceptable to DWR. -or- DWR may at its sole discretion award 0-10 points for various levels of third-party funding commitment that fall below the 10% threshold identified above ^{T} .

-8For example, submission of a signed agreement with a third party for 5% of the total project cost could earn up to 10 points in this category in recognition of the solid commitment of external funds to the project.
+^ZFor example, submission of a signed agreement with a third party for 5% of the total project cost could earn up to 10 points in this category in recognition of the solid commitment of external funds to the project.